Diabetes In Dogs

 Dogs With Diabetes Mellitus

-The most common cause of diabetes is damage or destruction of these cells–although there is no definite reason as to why this happens.
+The most common cause of diabetes is damage or destruction of pancreatic cells–although there is no definite reason as to why this happens.

 Canine Diabetes Mellitus is a disease in which the beta cells of the endocrine pancreas either stop producing insulin or can no longer produce it in enough quantity for the dog’s needs–preventing the normal conversion of food into energy.
 But unlike humans, dogs are not diagnosed with Type-2 Diabetes.